 Upon an unconditional waiver of a preliminary hearing, a defendant and the district attorney may enter into a written conditional plea agreement.
 The plea is subject to the court accepting the recommended sentence pursuant to the agreement.

 In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about conditional plea agreements in Nevada.
-Click on a topic to jump to that section:

 A conditional plea agreement in Nevada is when a criminal defendant agrees to enter a guilty (or "no contest") plea while reserving the right to appeal certain aspects of the case.
 The judge will find the defendant guilty and impose a sentence.
 But if the defendant ultimately wins the appeal, he/she can withdraw the guilty plea.
 Then the case would resume as if the plea never occurred.
 Henderson criminal defense attorney Michael Becker gives an example: